 SimpleTalk invited me once again to write about Azure and this time the focus was on Storage.
 Azure Storage is a vital piece for most operations on Azure and it supports a wide variety of services such as VMs, Azure SQL Service etc. In this post, I do a deep dive into Azure Blob Storage, its different components and the various way you can interact with it.
 You can read all about it here: https://www.simple-talk.com/cloud/cloud-data/working-azure-blob-storage-service/ …[read more]

-A couple of weeks ago I published a post for copying data between storage accounts using Azure Functions.
+A couple of weeks ago I [published a post](GHOST_URL/copy-azure-blob-data-between-storage-accounts-using-functions/" target="_blank) for copying data between storage accounts using Azure Functions.
 The code for the function is quite basic and responds only to upload events.
 Every time someone uploads blobs to a container monitored by the Function, the blob gets automatically copied across to the destination storage account.
 That’s great for small workloads.
 But, what about copying 100k blobs from one storage account to another?
 And how about making that task super scalable?
 Challenge accepted!
-In this post I will explain how to solve this problem using the .NET Azure SDK and …[read more]
+In this post I will explain how to solve this …[read more]

 I'm in the process of creating a cloud-based application that needs to scale well and I'm thinking about error management and logging.
 There will be a follow up post about the application itself, but for now I want to focus on the logging bit.
-In my quest to find the right tool, I remembered reading about Serilog some time ago.
+In my quest to find the right tool, I remembered reading about [Serilog](https://github.com/serilog/serilog" target="_blank) some time ago.
 I've been meaning to try Serilog but I had to find the right project/opportunity.
 And now I finally got it!
-The thing I like about Serilog is that it’s extremely easy to set up especially with its fluent …[read more]
+The thing I like about Serilog is that it’s …[read more]